harmony-one/x/progress/nagesh-mishra.md

+2024-02-20 Tue: Implementing a feature for real-time app updates that circumvent the App Store, currently examining CodePush.
+Reverting changes to the app's original red pin icons and developing a user interface featuring a black box that displays an image, text, and location information.

+---

 2024-02-13 Tue to 2024-02-19 Mon on planned leave.

 2024-02-12 Mon: Added an action sheet filled with data from pins.
 Selecting a pin now leads to the market location it represents, with an updated navigation icon.
 Also, revised the hardcoded address by omitting text following the first comma.